-As a student in the School of Counseling, you have the opportunity to focus on your interests in culturally and contextually relevant specializations and learn in the scholar-practitioner model, integrating research with your professional expertise.
-You can benefit from opportunities for interdisciplinary study and research collaboration, and use established methods of scientific inquiry and evidence-based practice for the greater good.
+In our school, you are mentored by scholars who have a breadth of personal and professional experience, providing you with the contextually and culturally relevant knowledge needed to excel in diverse settings.
+Focus on your interests through specializations and learn in the scholar-practitioner model, integrating research with your professional expertise.
+Benefit from opportunities for interdisciplinary study and research collaboration, and use established methods of scientific inquiry and evidence-based practice for the greater good.